Great Cumbrae

 Great Cumbrae (Cumaradh Mòr) is the larger of the two islands known as The Cumbraes in the lower Firth of Clyde in western Scotland.
-The island is sometimes called Millport, after its main town.
+The island is sometimes mistakenly called Millport, after its main town.

 Home to the Cathedral of The Isles and the FSC Millport field study centre, the island has a resident population of circa 1,300 residents.